 1. Make a plan

 Put together a comprehensive plan for what you will do from now until graduation.
 You will want to make sure you have everything you need before interested coaches contact you.
-KPB yearly checklists can be extremely helpful in reminding you what you should be doing and when.
+KPB yearly checklists and KPB Recruiting 1010 resources can be extremely helpful in reminding you what you should be doing and when.
 Here is a list of things you should make sure you have/do:

 - Enroll in the fee waiver program (available for low income 11th and 12th graders) for the SAT or ACT, use the free online tools to prepare and take the SAT/ACT.